dylanblandino12/airbnb-sql-analysis/README.md

 - Airbnb pricing varies by neighbourhood, with **Hampden showing the highest average prices**.
 - The top 10 neighbourhoods by number of reviews in September were identified as the most visited areas, indicating higher demand concentration.
 - Most hosts manage a single Airbnb listing, while a smaller group of hosts operate multiple properties, indicating some level of market concentration.
+- Airbnb listings are unevenly distributed across neighbourhoods. **Areas such as Five Points, CBD, and Capitol Hill ** concentrate the highest number of properties, while most neighbourhoods have only a small number of listings.